-Why is my heel painful? – Do I have Plantar Fasciitis?
+Why do I have heel pain? – Do I have Plantar Fasciitis?

 According to research 1 in 10 of us will suffer with heel pain at some time in our life.
 By far the most common cause of heel pain is Plantar Fasciitis, this blog will hopefully shine some light on the pain in your heel, help you understand what it is and give you some pointers on how to rid of the problem.

-So what are the symptoms of Plantar Fasciitis?
+So what are the symptoms of Plantar Fasciitis (heel pain)?

 I’d imagine if I were to ask you what the problem is other that the obvious “I have heel pain” most of you with Plantar Fasciitis would describe pain on the inside front edge on the bottom of your heel.
 Most will also describe how painful it is when they first get out of bed in the morning and after periods of rest or inactivity.
 By the time people end up in my clinic they have usually been suffering with problem for a few months and have had enough.